System Info

 Why test this

-When you're filing a support ticket, posting on a hardware forum, or checking whether a site will run well, the first question is always 'what are you running?' — and digging through OS settings for cores, GPU, and screen details is slow.
+When you're filing a support ticket, posting on a hardware forum, or checking whether a site will run well, the first question is always 'what are you running?'
+Digging through OS settings for cores, GPU, and screen details is slow.
 This page answers it in one glance, straight from the browser that will actually run the web app or game you care about.
-That last part matters: a benchmark of your OS specs doesn't tell you whether hardware acceleration is even on in this browser, but the GPU string here does — if it reads as a software renderer, your browser isn't using the graphics card and pages will feel sluggish.
+That last part matters: a benchmark of your OS specs doesn't tell you whether hardware acceleration is even on in this browser, but the GPU string here does.
+If it reads as a software renderer, your browser isn't using the graphics card and pages will feel sluggish.
+Does your GPU play AV1 and HEVC without leaning on the CPU?
+Normally you'd install GPU-Z to check.
+The 4K60 video decode group reports it from the browser, so you can tell whether 4K streams run efficiently and stay light on a laptop battery.
+YouTube and Netflix push AV1 for 4K, so that codec is the one worth watching.
 It's also a quick privacy check: everything on this page is what any website you visit can silently read about you, with no permission prompt.

 What the results mean

-CPU threads is the number of logical cores the browser can use — more means smoother multitasking and faster web apps.
+CPU threads is the number of logical cores the browser can use.
+More means smoother multitasking and faster web apps.
 Device memory is a coarse, privacy-rounded RAM figure (Chromium only) and caps at 8 GB even on bigger machines, so treat it as a floor.
-The GPU line is the real tell for performance: a real adapter name (NVIDIA, AMD, Intel, Apple) means hardware acceleration is on; a software name like 'SwiftShader' means it's off and graphics will be slow.
-Screen resolution is in CSS pixels — multiply by the pixel ratio for true physical pixels.
+The GPU line is the real tell for performance: a real adapter name (NVIDIA, AMD, Intel, Apple) means hardware acceleration is on.
+A software name like 'SwiftShader' means it's off and graphics will be slow.
+The 4K60 video decode group shows how each codec plays.
+Hardware means the browser decodes it on the GPU efficiently at 4K60, so the picture stays smooth and the CPU stays cool.
+Software means the CPU does the work.
+Expect more heat and faster battery drain, and a stutter on weak chips.
+AV1 is the one to watch, since only newer GPUs decode it and YouTube and Netflix rely on it for 4K.
+Screen resolution is in CSS pixels.
+Multiply by the pixel ratio for true physical pixels.
 Connection type and downlink (Chromium only) estimate your network class, useful for diagnosing slow loads.
-A dash anywhere just means your browser declined to expose that field; it isn't an error.
+A dash anywhere just means your browser declined to expose that field, not an error.

 FAQ

-- Is this accurate — does it show my real CPU and GPU?
+- Is this accurate, and does it show my real CPU and GPU?

 - Why does device memory or connection show a dash?